WhatsOnStage Logo

 Josie Rourke (City of Angels) will direct a new revival of Brian Friel's 1990 Ulster-set memory play Dancing at Lughnasa, running in the Olivier from 6 April.
 The cast includes Louisa Harland, Blaithin Mac Gabhann, Siobhan McSweeney, Justine Mitchell, Ardal O'Hanlon, Alison Oliver and Tom Vaughan-Lawlord.

-Deborah Bruce (The House They Grew Up In) will debut new play Dixon and Daughter, about a woman who is released from prison and confronts life afterwards.
-Co-produced with Clean Break, it is set to run in the Dorfman Theatre from 11 April, with a cast led by Alison Fitzjohn, Yazmin Kayani, Andrea Lowe, Posy Sterling and Liz White.
-It is directed by the Dublin Gate Theatre's artistic director Róisín McBrinn while the creative team features set and costume designer Kat Heath, lighting designer is Paule Constable, sound designer is Sinéad Diskin, movement director is Sarita Piotrowski with casting by Alastair Coomer and Bryony Jarvis-Taylor.
+Deborah Bruce (The House They Grew Up In) will debut new play Dixon and Daughter, about a running in the Dorfman Theatre from 11 April, with a cast led by Alison Fitzjohn, Yazmin Kayani, Andrea Lowe, Posy Sterling and Liz White.
+It is directed by the Dublin Gate Theatre’s artistic director Róisín McBrinn.

 More details have been revealed for Jack Thorne's eagerly anticipated new play The Motive and the Cue, which was unveiled earlier this year and is directed by Sam Mendes (The Lehman Trilogy).
 The show runs from 20 April, with casting revealed here.